 Housing market enters consolidation mode as global economy slows down: statistics

-CNATAIPEI -- The local housing market has entered a consolidation mode with the economic fundamentals at home and abroad slowing, an analyst said yesterday, citing June property transaction statistics.
+TAIPEI -- The local housing market has entered a consolidation mode with the economic fundamentals at home and abroad slowing, an analyst said yesterday, citing June property transaction statistics.

 Tseng Ching-te, a research manager with Sinyi Realty Inc., one of Taiwan's leading property agencies, said buying in the home market has been compromised by the economic weakness, reflecting a more than 10-percent month-on-month decline in transactions recorded last month.

 The drop in June broke a recovering streak in the past few months since the Lunar New Year holiday, which started from late January, as buying was dragged down by escalating concerns over the economy, Tseng said.

 Earlier this week, the government cut its forecast of Taiwan's gross domestic product (GDP) growth in 2012 to 2.08 percent, from a previous estimate of 3.03 percent, amid a weakening global economy.

 Soon after the government's downgrade, UK-based bank Barclays even lowered its full-year GDP growth forecast for Taiwan to 1.7 percent from an early estimate of 3 percent.